capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

 mc cp ./assets/cloudsql.tgz minio/terraform/cloudsql/cloudsql.tgz
 ```

 As the `terraform` bucket has `download` policy set by default, you can access all files with unauthenticated HTTP calls.
-Try it:
+As you port-forwarded in-cluster Minio installation, you can check that by using `wget`.
+Run:

 ```shell
 wget http://localhost:9000/terraform/cloudsql/cloudsql.tgz